-RemoteMore was incorporated in December 2020 and did not begin operations until on or about July 1, 2021.
+RemoteMore was incorporated in December 2020, and did not begin operations until on or about July 1, 2021.
 From January 1, 2021, through the acquisition date of September 20, 2021, revenues and expenses would have been deemed immaterial to the Company's consolidated financial statements.
 The Company expects to fully realize its interest in the revenues with associated with the contracts acquired (see Note 7 - Intangible Assets).

-In February 2022, in connection with the September 2021 acquisition of the 45.62% interest in RemoteMore USA, Inc., the Company issued 279,720 shares of its common stock, with a value of \$400,000, to the co-founders of RemoteMore.
-The Company has the option to purchase up to an additiona 20% interest in RemoteMore for \$100,000.
+In February 2022, in connection with the September 2021 acquisition of the 45.62% interest in RemoteMore USA, Inc., the Company issued 139,860 shares of its common stock, with a value of \$400,000, to the co-founders of RemoteMore.

+In March 2023, the Company exercised its option to purchase an additional 20% interest in RemoteMore for \$116,667 furthering its interest in RemoteMore to 65.62%.